Extra (acting): United Kingdom

-In the United Kingdom, the distinction between an actor and an extra is defined by agreements between the actors trade unions Broadcasting Entertainment Cinematograph and Theatre Union (BECTU) and Equity, and the various commercial trade and production bodies.
+In the United Kingdom, the distinction between an actor and an extra is defined by agreements between the actors' trade unions Broadcasting Entertainment Cinematograph and Theatre Union (BECTU) and Equity, and the various commercial trade and production bodies.
 These state that once a performer says 13 or more words in any scene, they must become a contracted actor in that production.
 Minimum pay rates are defined by UK Government minimum wage regulations, and both BECTU and Equity have agreed rates with each body.
-However, even on non-union productions an extra's pay is an agreed day-rate for ten hours of production time.
-All performers under agreement with BECTU/Equity are paid on-going royalties.
-Hence on many advertisements, which are often shown multiple times and distributed internationally, whilst the extra is paid a contracted day-rate, the largest payment is nominally due from ongoing royalties.
-Due to the resultant complex calculations from multiple international showings, performers under a union managed agreement are often bought-out of their advertisement royalties with a one-off payment.
+However, even on non-union productions, an extra's pay is an agreed day-rate for ten hours of production time.
+Actors who are recognisable or "featured" in a commercial under agreement with BECTU/Equity are paid on-going royalties.
+Hence on many advertisements, which are often shown multiple times and distributed internationally, while the extra is paid a contracted day-rate, the largest payment is from ongoing royalties.
+Due to the resultant complex calculations from multiple international showings, performers are often bought-out of their advertisement royalties with a one-off payment called a "buyout".
+Notable British extras of the modern era include Jill Goldston.

 United States

-Since 2012, in the US, most major film and television productions fall under the jurisdiction of the SAG-AFTRA union, previously before SAG-AFTRA was AFL–CIO's affiliate, the two unions were separately named as: Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA).
+Since 2012, in the US, most major film and television productions fall under the jurisdiction of the SAG-AFTRA union; previously, before SAG-AFTRA was AFL–CIO's affiliate, the two unions were separately named as Screen Actors Guild (SAG) and American Federation of Television and Radio Artists (AFTRA).

 SAG-AFTRA signatory AMPTP producers are allowed to hire non-union background actors after a certain number of SAG performers have been cast; non-union background actors are usually paid the minimum wage.
 On productions outside of union jurisdiction, payment for background actors is at the discretion of the producers, and ranges from union-scale rates to "copy and credit" (i.e., no pay).
 Those producers who do not pay their actors may be in violation of state and federal laws about minimum wage for a job.

 From 1946 until 1992, background actors (in film and television) were largely represented by the Screen Extras Guild.
 The Screen Extras Guild was dissolved in 1992 (legally dissolved in 1994) and its portrayal was transferred back to SAG as "West Coast extras".

 Notable extras during the Studio Era include Bess Flowers, Ellinor Vanderveer, Symona Boniface, Minta Durfee, Florence Wix, Maurice Costello, Lester Dorr, Philo McCullough, Barry Norton, Larry Steers, and Shep Houghton.
 Notable American extras of the modern era include Emmy Collins and Jesse Heiman.